 - All modules require a minimum score of 60% to pass.
 There is no limit on the number of times you may take an assessment, and you can click on the Gradebook to check your scores and get immediate feedback.

 - After completing all training that was assigned to you, you will be issued with a certificate.

-For additional question or assistance, please contact the University Information Security Office: DataSecurity@luc.edu
+If you have questions or require assistance, please email the University Information Security Office at DataSecurity@luc.edu.